What are the benefits of galvanic anode treatment?

-Galvanic cathodic protection is currently an area of substantial growth.
-It is becoming increasingly attractive because of its simplicity and low monitoring and maintenance requirements.
+Galvanic cathodic protection is currently an area of substantial growth because of its simplicity and low monitoring and maintenance requirements.
 The anode which is normally made from metal such as zinc, is connected to the reinforcing steel and the potential difference between the zinc and the steel causes a small protection current to flow from the zinc to the steel.

 Galvanic anodes may broadly be divided into surface-applied systems and embedded discrete systems.
 The surface applied systems achieve relatively good current distribution but poor adhesion in comparison with the embedded discrete systems.